5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 2. Align Your Campaign with Who You Are as a Brand

-Look at Gillette’s “First Shave” campaign.
+Look at Gillette’s “First Shave” campaign (which we talk about below).
 This is a message that is story-centered and aligned with who Gillette is as a brand.
-They aren’t trying to encroach into a wheelhouse where they’re not experts, but rather, the focus is on the stories that have been told about moments in growth and transition that are usually not inclusive of trans folks.
+They aren’t trying to encroach on a wheelhouse where they’re not experts, but rather, the focus is on the stories that have been told about moments in growth and transition that are usually not inclusive of trans folks.

 3. Focus on Sustainable Support (Avoid Rainbow-Washing)